kubic-project/kubic-o-o/blog/_posts/2020-02-04-quickboot.md

 This is directly used as state for `network.service` and thus `network.target`.
 There is no distinction between `network.service` and `network-online.target` by wicked.
-To make the bootup quicker, switching to NetworkManager is an option, which interprets `network.service` in a more async way and thus is much quicker to into the `active` state.
+To make the bootup quicker, switching to NetworkManager is an option, which interprets `network.service` in a more async way and thus is much quicker to reach the `active` state.
 Note that with DHCP, switching between wicked and NM might result in a different IP address!

 ```